Skip to contentSkip to content

 Alert strategyAlert on causes (high CPU)Alert on symptoms (error rate)Symptom-based reduces noise

 Key Takeaway: Observability is the foundation of reliability.
 You cannot improve what you cannot measure, and you cannot debug what you cannot trace.
 Instrument before you need it β€” adding tracing during an incident is too late.
-The three pillars (metrics, logs, traces) are complements, not substitutes.
+The four signals (metrics, logs, traces, and the emerging profiling signal) are complements, not substitutes.
+In 2026, OpenTelemetry is the default instrumentation layer β€” use it from day one so backends are swappable.
+For Kubernetes deployments, pair OTel SDKs with eBPF tools (Pixie, Beyla, Cilium) to achieve full-stack visibility without per-service agent sprawl.

 Incident Management Lifecycle